Rocks in My Pockets: Cast

 Signe Baumane provided the narration, under the supervision of theater director Sturgis Warner.
 The dialogue was recorded in both English and Latvian, for the two versions of the film.

 Production

 Writing

-Signe Baumane wrote the script for "Rocks in My Pockets" in 2010, based on her family history.
+Signe Baumane wrote the script for Rocks in My Pockets in 2010, based on her family history.
 In an unconventional manner, no storyboards were created, only the script was used as a blueprint for the development of the animation.

 Financing

-"Rocks in My Pockets" was partially funded by grants from NYSCA and the Jerome Foundation in 2010.
-The organization Women Make Movies became a fiscal sponsor of the film, and Signe Baumane also ran some fundraising events and an IndieGogo campaign.
+Rocks in My Pockets was partially funded by grants from NYSCA and the Jerome Foundation in 2010.
+The organization Women Make Movies became a fiscal sponsor of the film, and Baumane also ran some fundraising events and an IndieGogo campaign.
 An additional Kickstarter campaign was initiated in 2013 to raise $42,800 in order to complete the coloring, editing, sound and music for the film.
 With the help of 800 backers, that campaign surpassed its goal and raised $50,780 to finish the production and help with translation, publicity and festival entry costs.